GoogleCloudPlatform/cloud-builders/gcloud/README.md

 ## `gcloud` vs `gcloud-slim`

-There are two variants of the `gcloud` builder:
+There are two variants of the `gcloud` builder in this repository:

 * `gcloud` installs all optional gcloud components, and is much larger.
 * `gcloud-slim` installs only the `gcloud` CLI and no components, and is